jim3/FakeJSON-API-Server/README.md

 I was working on a project that required a lot of fake data. <br>
 I needed a quick way to create a bunch of objects with the same structure _but_ with different data. <br>

-This is a simple [Node.js/Express.js] API server that returns fake JSON / objects, useful when tetsing out your app.
+This is a simple [Node.js/Express.js] API server that returns fake JSON / objects, useful when testing out an app.

 The data is randomized via the _awesome_ [Faker.js](https://fakerjs.dev) JavaScript library.